Scratching or Redness? A Simple Guide to Dog Skin Allergies

 Can diet affect dog skin allergies?

-Yes — food sensitivities can directly cause or worsen skin symptoms.
+Yes — food sensitivities can contribute to or worsen skin symptoms in some dogs.
 A diet rich in omega-3 fatty acids helps maintain the skin's barrier function and supports a healthy inflammatory response.
-Adding DHA/EPA from fish oil or a supplement like Plentum's All-in-One Dog Powder can help support skin health from the inside out.
+Adding DHA/EPA from fish oil or a supplement like Plentum's All-in-One Dog Powder may help support skin and coat health as part of the broader plan.

 How is a food allergy different from an environmental allergy in dogs?

 Food allergies cause symptoms year-round, while environmental allergies tend to be seasonal or location-dependent.
-Food allergies are diagnosed through elimination diets (feeding a limited-ingredient diet for 8–12 weeks), while environmental allergies may be identified through intradermal or blood testing by a veterinarian.
+Food allergies are often evaluated through elimination diets (feeding a limited-ingredient diet for 8–12 weeks), while environmental allergies may be identified through intradermal or blood testing by a veterinarian.

 Can gut health influence skin allergies in dogs?